har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 You can first test the board with just the direct connection from AUD pin to the piezo and the other piezo pin connected to ground.
 You will have to put solder on the jumpers to select this.
-If the volume is enough for you, e.g. if you mount the vario on your shoulder and have an open-face helmet, there's no need to add the L9110s circuit.
+If the volume is enough for you, e.g. if you mount the vario on your shoulder and/or have an open-face helmet, there's no need to add the L9110S circuit.
 If you want push-pull drive for more volume with a piezo, add the L9110S circuit.

 If you want loud volume, use a magnetic loudspeaker, at least 8 ohms, preferably 16ohm or 32ohm but they are not easy to find.
 Make sure you use at least 47 ohm resistor for R5 to keep the current pulses manageable.
 If you use a loudspeaker, make sure it has an enclosure, i.e. there should be no air path from front of speaker